AndreiUlmeyda/terminal-config-manager/README.md

 usually only when quickly quitting and restarting the program.

 ## TODOs
-- write state back to config file (on program exit or on each value change)
 - find and handle every operation that can fail
-- handle the case where the target file value and config value dont match, for instance on startup
 - handle the case where the pattern does not match anything, for instance when the file was modified some other way during runtime
-- handle the case where targetValue is not an element of possibleValues
+- handle the case where targetValue is not an element of possibleValues. atm it just loops
 - refactor StateTransitions
 - invert the dependency between UI and Application
 - break up the Infrastructure/Util, determine which layer it should go (Domain?)
 - allow common locations for the config file
 - add bats acceptance tests
-- throw away the current value config entry after synchronizing on startup
+- throw away the current value config entry after synchronizing on startup (!)
 - reenable and fix help texts
+- add current value extraction testcase for the newline special case

 ## Design considerations, unordered
 - domain concepts  line(?) selection, value selection, old file content, new